Skip to main content

 Where can I get additional insurance for my Airbnb?

-In Canada, there are a select few insurance companies that provide home-sharing insurance.
+In Canada, a few select insurance companies provide home-sharing insurance.
 You may have to switch providers entirely to access these services as they are add-ons to existing coverages.
 Compare short-term rental property insurance quotes from the providers below, and make sure you understand what the policy provides and what it doesn’t cover.

 Which insurance companies insure Airbnb in Canada?